yalmip/yalmip.github.io/_posts/tutorials/2025-05-22-stochasticprogramming.md

 ### Scalar Gaussian variables

 Starting from the most basic example, we can define a scalar variable, with zero mean and unit standard deviation (thus unit variance).
 There is no change in the way we define a variable, and when we construct a model we communicate properties through trailing arguments in [uncertain](/command/uncertain).
 The arguments typically follow the parameters used in the command **random** in the Statistics toolbox.
-For a normal distribution, there are two properties, mean and standard deviation.
+For a normal distribution, there are two properties, **mean** and **standard deviation**.

 ````matlab
 sdpvar w